-So let us pick up his cross.
-Let us continue his work, and let us understand this Black Lives Matter Movement and the reason why it exists.
-It is not saying that Black people are any better than any other people.
-It is saying we are the same, as human beings, and we deserve to have the same treatment as other human beings, regardless of the color of their skin.
-And it is the opposite of what white privilege is doing, which says that you, as a person being white, you deserve some special treatment.
+So let us pick up his cross, let us continue his work and let us understand this Black Lives Matter Movement and the reason why it exists.
+It is not saying that black people are any better than any other people.
+It is saying we are the same as human beings and we deserve to have the same treatment as other human beings regardless of the color of their skin.
+And it is the opposite of what white privilege is doing, which says that you as a person being white, you deserve some special treatment.
+If you are driving in an automobile, you're not stopped because of the color of skin, but I am stopped because of the color of skin.

-If you are driving in an automobile, you're not stopped because of the color of the skin, but I am stopped because of the color of skin.
-We just need to be inspired by Dr. King's life and his dream for this country.
-His dream for this country, where in that speech, he says, "One day, we will sit down at the table of justice, and little Black boys and Black girls and white boys and white girls, will sit down at the table of justice and love one another, to realize that we're all the same and we all should have the right and the privilege that every human being is entitled to, under the Constitution of the United States of America."
+We just need to be inspired by Dr. King's life and his dream for this country where one day, in that speech he says, "One day we'll sit down at the table of justice and little black boys and black girls and white boys and white girls will sit down at the table of justice and love one another and realize that we're all the same and we all should have the right and the privilege that every human being is entitled to under the Constitution of the United States of America."
 So I ask you out there to stop and think about Dr. Martin Luther King's life and his dream for America.
-I want you to think about the responsibility that you have as a human being, to give life to that dream of Dr. Martin Luther King, Jr. And really am thankful of this opportunity to be here and to share some thoughts to do those things.
+I want you to think about the responsibility that you have as a human being to give life to that dream of Dr. Martin Luther King Jr. And really I'm thankful of this opportunity to be here and to share some thoughts to do those things.
 So I'm thankful to be here sitting and talking with you, Tim.